gouravt16/MERN/README.md

 This is a simple `Professional` App for learning

-RUN 'npm run dev' to start the server
+RUN 'npm start' to start the server